friedrith/node-wifi/README.md

 These methods include scanning for wifi access points and connecting to these access points.

 We wish to be clear in saying that this module is inspired from [node-wifi-control](https://github.com/msolters/wifi-control-node) but with some slight modifications to certain functions such as the various OS-specific parsers for terminal output as we noticed that these parsers did not work well on certain operating systems.

+The module only manages :

+* Connect for linux
+* Scan for linux
+* Connect for mac
+* Scan for mac
+* Connect for windows
+* Scan for windows

 ----------